Last Updated: July 5, 2023

 2. Sub-areas of cities should almost always define neighborhood boundaries, start a neighborhood association, and maintain thriving and effective neighborhood associations, starting small and informal.
 The page gives plenty of detail.

 3. Many suburban neighborhoods now are old or obsolete enough to need to band together.
+Block units can be just as effective in suburbs as in older and more dense parts of a city.

 4. Rural neighborhoods also can improve their appearance and functioning through boundary definition and shared problem-solving.

-Don't get all worried too worried about organizational issues if you're just starting up, although we provide plenty of information about those topics.
+Don't get all too worried about organizational issues if you're just starting up, although we provide plenty of information about those topics.
 We think that a low degree of formality works best in most community organizing.

 The asset-based community development approach should be the basis of organizing, and is great at involving grassroots people who haven't done something similar before.